Country Music (miniseries): Music

-The TV series presented country music from its earliest stars, such as the Carter Family, and Jimmie Rodgers, followed by influential singers of the likes of Hank Williams, through to notable acts of the second half of the 20th century such as Johnny Cash, Willie Nelson and Dolly Parton, finishing in the 1990s.
+The TV series presented country music from its earliest stars, such as the Carter Family, and Jimmie Rodgers, followed by influential singers of the likes of Hank Williams, Eddy Arnold, and Kitty Wells, through to notable acts of the second half of the 20th century such as Johnny Cash, Willie Nelson, Patsy Cline, Loretta Lynn, Dolly Parton, Conway Twitty, and Waylon Jennings, finishing in the 1990s.
 A five-CD soundtrack album of selected highlights of songs featured in the show, Country Music: A Film By Ken Burns, was released.
 The five-CD box-set was released on August 30, 2019, before the show aired, followed by two-CD, two-LP and digital versions released on September 13.
 It reached No. 1 on Billboard's Soundtrack Album Sales chart.
 It has sold 39,100 copies in the United States as of March 2020.

 In support of the release of the miniseries, Bank of America produced a video of the song "Wagon Wheel", featuring a collection of musicians from across the United States, with the tag line "Nothing connects the country like country."